Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Erythema Toxicum

-Erythema toxicum is a common rash seen in full-term newborns.
+Erythema toxicum (air-uh-THEE-muh TOK-sih-kum) is a common skin rash that many healthy newborns get.
 It usually appears in the first few days after birth and fades within a week.

 Erythema toxicum — also called erythema toxicum neonatorum (ETN) — doesn't cause any symptoms and goes away on its own.
 So, no treatment is needed.